CtrlK

 Trigger Term Quality

 Includes explicit trigger phrases that users would naturally say: 'design workflow skill', 'create workflow skill', 'workflow skill designer'.
-Also includes domain-specific terms like 'orchestrator', 'phases', 'TodoWrite patterns' that help with matching.
+Also includes domain-specific terms like 'orchestrator', 'phases', 'TodoWrite patterns' that help distinguish it.

 3 / 3